 - Youth awaiting disposition from juvenile court, having been in contact with police.

-- Juvenile first-time offenders, whom police had issued a civil citation in lieu of arrest.
+- Juveniles committing a first-time offense, whom police had issued a civil citation in lieu of arrest.

 - Diverted youth who were referred by juvenile court after arrest.